lgatto/TeachingMaterial/Exercises/Exercise-04.md

-Because we want to store our expression data in a `matrix`, we explicitely coerce the `data.frame` into the adequate class.
+Because we want to store our expression data in a `matrix`, we explicitly coerce the `data.frame` into the adequate class.

 ```r